vtitkova/Dashboard/dashboard/dashboard-web/README.txt

 	   $>mvn gwt:run

 3. IMPORT PROJECT TO ECLIPSE
-	*. insure that your Eclipse have installed GWT plugin and SDK for more information see ECLIPSE PreSetup steps.
 	a. clean the project
 	   $>mvn clean
-	b. create eclipse project configurration
+	b. create project configurration for eclipse (this will creates next files: .settings, .classpath, .project)
 	   $>mvn eclipse:eclipse
-	c. lunch eclipse and select BrokerDashboard\workspace directory as workspace.
+	c. start eclipse
+	   *is better to use new workspace, and pinpoint it to $PROJECT_BASE/workspace
+	d. insure that your Eclipse have installed GWT plugin and SDK for more information see ECLIPSE PreSetup steps.
-	d. register M2_REPO variable (if required)
+	e. register M2_REPO variable (if required)
 	   Window->Preferences->Java->Build Path->Classpath Variables->New..
 	   Name: M2_REPO
 	   Path: "path to local maven repository"